AyemunHossain/ISC2-CC-Dump-Questions-Study-Material/Dump Questions/70+ Additional dumps.md

 service).

-Questions and Answers
-1. Alice sends Bob a message encrypted with a private key.
+49. Alice sends Bob a message encrypted with a private key.
 Bob decrypts the message with the same private key.
 Which of the following types of encryption is this an example of?
 A. Asymmetric